-Miriam Laugesen is a political scientist and health policy researcher who studies healthcare prices and cost containment in the United States and other countries, medical interest groups' role in health policy, the regulatory process in agencies, and social and healthcare service integration.
+Miriam Laugesen is a political scientist and health policy researcher who studies healthcare prices, cost containment policies, the regulatory process, private equity in healthcare, and social and healthcare service integration.

 She is the author of Fixing Medical Prices: How Physicians are Paid (Harvard University Press, 2016).
 The book goes to the heart of the U.S. medical pricing process, "lifting the hood" (Health Affairs) on a largely unknown, yet highly influential committee of medical organizations with an outsized influence on U.S. healthcare prices.
 Described as "a superb book" (Bulletin of the History of Medicine), and "a beautiful book" (Harold Pollack, University of Chicago), Fixing Medical Prices extended and solidified Laugesen's research agenda around Medicare physician payment policy and the contemporary role of medical organizations in health policy.

 Laugesen is currently a Columbia University Provost Leadership Fellow, and was previously a Tow Foundation Faculty Scholar, an award for mid-career faculty that recognizes outstanding and innovative research and thought leadership.
-As part of a body of growing health policy and health economics research on the importance of pricing as a contributor to higher U.S. health expenditure, her work on physician fees has helped raise awareness among other scholars, the medical profession, policymakers, journalists, and the public, that U.S. physician fees are substantially higher than in other countries, although notably, (in her work with Sherry Glied), most procedural and surgical services show larger price differentials than primary care services.
+Her work on physician fees has raised awareness of healthcare pricing issues among the medical profession, policymakers, scholars, and journalists.
+In particular she has highlighted how U.S. physician fees are substantially higher than in other countries, although notably, (in her work with Sherry Glied), most procedural and surgical services show larger price differentials than primary care services.
 Past work has addressed state and local public health policies in the U.S. and New Zealand, public opinion, children's health insurance coverage expansions, and state health insurance benefit regulation.